resque/resque/CONTRIBUTING.md

    branch
 5. That's it!

-If you're not doing some sort of refactoring, a CHANGELOG entry is appropriate.
-Please include them in pull requests adding features or fixing bugs.
+An entry in the `HISTORY.md` is appropriate for changes that aren't of purely internal consequences.
+Please include a modification of HISTORY.md adding a bullet for your change in your pull request where relevant.

 Oh, and 80 character columns, please!